Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Conclusion

 \section{Conclusion}

-In this paper, we introduce a new way to re-define the factor models for high-dimensional time series with sparse loadings and develop an algorithm to obtain the regularized estimator for the loading matrix.
-We study the theoretical properties of our proposed estimators and use simulated and real data to verify that the new algorithm performs well.
-The regularized estimator with zero loadings helps interpret the factor model and enhances the potential to apply factor models in empirical studies.
-Compared with the existing methods, our proposed methods feature in the following ways: (1) The proposed algorithm guarantees that the loading matrix estimate has zero elements for an easier interpretation, while the estimates by varimax rotation are just near-zero; (2) We do not require that the columns in the loading matrix are orthogonal as \cite{uematsu2022estimation} did.
-Relaxing the orthogonal assumption yields a more sparse estimate; (3) Our method performs well for both strong and weak factors and for different levels of sparsity, while \cite{uematsu2022estimation} only considered the scenarios when the factors are weak and the level of sparsity is an order of $p$.
+In this paper, we introduce a new approach to redefining the factor models for high-dimensional time series with sparse loadings and develop an algorithm to obtain a regularized estimator for the loading matrix.
+We study the theoretical properties of our proposed estimators and validate the algorithm's performance using both simulated and real data.
+The regularized estimator with zero loadings improves the model interpretability and enhances the predictive performance of the model.
+Compared to the existing methods, our proposed approach offers the following advantages: (1) The proposed enjoys the oracle property while existing methods with $L_1$-norm penalty suffers from estimation bias and model inconsistency; (2) unlike the existing methods which select a specific rotation of the loading matrix first and then impose the sparsity assumption, we do not impose an orthogonality constraint on the loading matrix or assume that factors are independent.
+Relaxing these assumptions results in a more sparse estimate, leads to a more parsimonious model, and thus further improves model interpretation and predictive accuracy.